Nextpoint File Room

 - In Litigation databases, this can be found via MORE > Data > File Room.

-To upload zip files, you can simply drag and drop files from any local source location (desktop, shared drive, thumb drive, etc..) to the File Room.
-Upload one at a time or in multiples.
+To upload archive files, you can simply drag and drop individual or multiple files from any local source location (desktop, shared drive, thumb drive, etc.) to the File Room.
+We currently support the following archive types:

 2 | Select File(s) for Unzipping

-- Once your files have been uploaded to the File Room, select the files which you would like to unzip by checking the box next to each.
+- Once your files have been uploaded to the File Room, select the files which you would like to extract by checking the box next to each.

-- You can select more than one file for unzipping so long at each file is 4GB or less.
-This is the current file size limit for unzipping capabilities.
+- You can select more than one file for extraction as long as each file is 40GB or less.
+This is the current file size limit for File Room extraction capabilities.

-- Click Unzip Selected at the top of your file listing to initiate the unzipping process.
+- Click Extract Selected at the top of your file listing to initiate the extraction process.

 3 | Settings & Initiate Unzipping

-Once you click Unzip Selected, you will be prompted to complete a couple of settings:
+Once you click Extract Selected, you will be prompted to complete a couple of settings:

-- Folder Settings: Select the folder location to which you would like the zip contents to be placed when unzipping is complete.
+Folder Settings: Select the folder location where you would like the contents of the archive to be placed once extraction is complete.

-- Unzip to its own folder - Selecting this option will create a new folder in your File Room titled by the name of the zip, less the file extension.
-For example, ABC_Prod002.zip would be unzipped to a new folder in the File Room titled ABC_Prod002.
-If you select more than one file in the previous step, each zip will receive a folder.
+- Extract to its own folder: Selecting this option will create a new folder in your File Room titled with the name of the archive, minus the file extension.
+For example, ABC_Prod002.zip would be extracted to a new folder in the File Room titled ABC_Prod002.
+If you select more than one file in the previous step, each archive file will receive its own folder

-- Unzip to an existing folder - Selecting this option will direct you to a secondary screen in the pop-up modal which lists all available folders which currently exist in the File Room.
-To make your selection, check the box next to the desired folder location and click the blue Select box at the bottom of the pop-up.
-Once selected, you will be returned to the previous window with the Unzip Settings.
+Extract to an existing folder: Selecting this option will direct you to a secondary screen in the pop-up modal that lists all available folders currently in the File Room.
+To make your selection, check the box next to the desired folder location and click the Select button at the bottom of the pop-up.
+Once selected, you will be returned to the previous window with the Extraction Settings.

-- Zip Password: Additionally, you will have the opportunity to enter a password for the zip.
-If no password, leave blank.
+- Enter your archive password (if any): Additionally, you will have the opportunity to enter a password for the archive.
+If there is no password, leave this field blank.

-Once the unzip process has been initiated, you will be presented with a few different icons based on the file's status:
+Once the extraction process has been initiated, you will see a few different icons based on the file's status:

-In Progress: During the unzipping process, we will display the percentage complete.
-If you are working with a small file, you may not see this progress because it unzips so quickly.
+In Progress: During the extraction process, we will display an icon indicating progress.
+If you are working with a small file, you may not see this progress because it extracts quickly.

-Success: If an unzip is complete without issue, you will see this icon.
-Your files should now be available in your selected unzip location.
+Success: If the extraction is complete without issues, you will see this icon.
+Your files should now be available in your selected extraction location.

 Error / Retry: If an error was encountered during processing, we will display the errored status in the File Room and also send you an email (see details below).
-If you hover over the icon, the cause for error will be displayed and you are also provided the opportunity to retry.
+If you hover over the icon, the cause of the error will be displayed, and you will also have the opportunity to retry.

 Common Unzip Errors & Solutions

-When the unzipping process encounters an error, you will receive an email from mailer@nextpoint.com indicating the database information and reason for the error.
-Outlined below, are the various errors, supporting details, and tips for resolving:
+When the extraction process encounters an error, you will receive an email from mailer@nextpoint.com indicating the database information and reason for the error.
+Outlined below are the various errors, supporting details, and tips for resolving them:

 General Error

-Error: An unknown error occurred, causing the unzip process to fail.
+Error: An unknown error occurred, causing the extraction process to fail.
 Please try again.

-Solution: This error could be triggered by a network error during unzipping, or may be related to the size of your selected zip(s).
-We recommend first retrying the unzipping process.
-If not successful, please contact our support team at support@nextpoint.com.
+Solution: This error could be triggered by a network issue during extraction or may be related to the size of your selected archive(s).
+We recommend first retrying the extraction process.
+If unsuccessful, please contact our support team at support@nextpoint.com.

 Incorrect Password